 It is essential that you begin your course of preventative treatment before you travel abroad to a high risk area.
 You can also protect yourself against mosquito bites by applying mosquito-repellent creams.
 Some sunscreens now contain ingredients which help to prevent insect bites.
 It is also advisable to use a mosquito net that has been treated with insecticide to discourage mosquitoes at night, when they are their most active

 Yes, malaria treatment is available here online from euroClinix.
 Check first the area you are visiting to find out whether or not the parasite is resistant to choloroquine (high risk areas) and choose treatment accordingly.
-You will first need to complete an online consultation, which will be viewed by one of our doctors.
+You will first need to complete an online consultation, which will be viewed by one of our partner doctors.
 The doctor will then confirm that the treatment is safe and effective for you at your chosen destination, and the medication is then prescribed to you.
 This prescription will be filled by our pharmacy, which will dispatch the medication to you via our overnight delivery service, which is completely free.